-The settlement of New Netherland by the Dutch West India Company (1621-1664), on the western side of the Hudson River, contributed familiar locations and place names for present-day Jersey City--Pavonia, Communipaw, Harsimus, Paulus Hook and Bergen.
+The settlement of New Netherland by the Dutch West India Company (1621-1664) on the western side of the Hudson River contributed familiar locations and place names for present-day Jersey City--Pavonia, Communipaw, Harsimus, Paulus Hook, and Bergen.

-Bout was the second of three superintendents that Patroon Michael Pauw appointed to oversee his extensive land claim from the Dutch.
+Bout was the second of three superintendents Patroon Michael Pauw appointed to oversee his extensive land claim from the Dutch.
 Dutch settlement grew with houses built on what was the shoreline along present-day Phillips Street.
 A ferry service facilitated trade between Communipaw and New Amsterdam.

 During the nineteenth century, the earlier shoreline of Communipaw was extended a mile into New York Bay with a landfill.
 The New York Bay inlet known as Communipaw Bay or South Cove was later filled in by the Central Railroad of New Jersey.

 Lovero, Joan D. Hudson County: The Left Bank.
 Sun Valley.
 CA: American Historical Press, 1999.